Why do dogs eat too fast and how do you slow them down? We spoke to a vet to find out!

 While not in any way life-threatening, gulping food down can result in unnecessary stress being placed on the digestive system, which is forced to try and process a large amount of food in a very short space of time.

-Symptoms of digestive distress include burping, vomiting and regurgitating and while these are mostly time-limited and likely to resolve themselves, they can lead to longer-term issues and complications.
+"Dogs that bolt their food down too quickly are more prone to vomiting and diarrhea than a dog who takes their time," says Dr. MacMillan.
+While these are mostly time-limited symptoms and likely to resolve themselves, they can lead to longer-term issues and complications.

-2. Gastric Dilatation-Volvulus (GDV)
+3. Gastric Dilatation-Volvulus (GDV)

-GDV is an incredibly serious and life-threatening condition and deep-chested dog breeds (such as the Great Dane and the Doberman Pinscher) are more prone to it than other breeds.
+GDV in dogs is an incredibly serious and life-threatening condition and deep-chested dog breeds (such as the Great Dane and the Doberman Pinscher) are more prone to it than other breeds.
 GDV occurs when the stomach twists because too much food has been consumed and it requires immediate veterinary attention due to the high risk of a rupture occurring.

-3. Bloat
+4. Bloat

+What is bloat in dogs?
 Caused by your dog taking in too much air while they eat, bloating of the stomach isn’t as serious as GDV but it can be very uncomfortable for your dog and because it’s impossible to tell the difference between food bloat and GDV, a trip to the vet will be necessary to rule out the latter.

 Now that you’re aware of some of the common causes of fast eating and how gobbling down food too quickly can pose a risk to your dog’s health, it’s time to look at some practical ways to slow your doggy down at mealtimes.
 Here’s a few of our favorites: